piper0/Hanab-Conventions/index.md

 ## Attributions

 Massive shout-out to the many people who agreed to write new conventions or who agreed to take the time to help propose the ones we wrote.
-You guys are the best!
 - ADrone
 - avanderwalde
 - Bonja97